School Logo

 The Caterer and staff freshly prepare and cook the meals in our school kitchen.

 The meal includes a choice of two main meals (one of which is suitable for a vegetarian diet) or a jacket potato with filling, a choice of two vegetables, a salad bar, freshly baked bread, a pudding of the day or a choice of fresh fruit, organic yogurt or cheese and biscuits, and drinking water.
+School luches are free for all children from Reception to Year 6.

 Packed lunches